 (H) Fuel reporting entities for fixed guideway systems are exempt from the general requirements in (h)(ii) of this subsection.
 The WFRS will assign FSE IDs for reporting purposes based on the information provided in the WFRS account registration form.
 (I) For electric forklifts, eCHE, eOGV, eTRU, or eGSE, FSE refers to the facility or location where electricity is dispensed for fueling.
 If there are multiple FSEs capable of measuring the electricity dispensed at the facility or location, then an entity may provide the serial number assigned to each individual FSE by the OEM, along with the name of the OEM.

-(J) For eTRU, FSE refers to each eTRU.
+(J) ((For eTRU, FSE refers to each eTRU.
 Fuel reporting entities for eTRU fueling must provide the serial number assigned to the unit by the OEM and the name of the OEM.

-(KI) For hydrogen, FSE refers to a fueling station.
+(K)) For hydrogen, FSE refers to a fueling station.
 A hydrogen station with multiple dispensers is considered a single FSE.

-$(\underline{+K})$ For transportation applications not covered in (g)(iii)(A) through (K) of this subsection, FSE refers to a fuel dispenser or a transportation equipment with the capability to measure the dispensed fuel in that equipment.
+$((\frac{(L)}{)})$ (K) For transportation applications not covered in $((\frac{(g)}{)})$ (h)(iii)(A) through $((\frac{(K)}{)})$ (J) of this subsection, FSE refers to a fuel dispenser or a transportation equipment with the capability to measure the dispensed fuel in that equipment.

-(L) Ecology may request additional documentation or evidence prior to approving a registration of FSE, and ecology may deny the registration if the applicant fails to provide the requested documentation or evidence within 7 calendar days or other deadline as set by ecology.
+(L) Ecology may request additional documentation or evidence prior to approving a registration of FSE, and ecology may deny the registration if the applicant fails to provide the requested documentation or evidence within seven calendar days or another deadline set by ecology.